| Pro-people Media (English) Empowering Rural People through

 AIDS and other diseases, family planning, human rights, democracy

-Because Radio Broadcasting is the cheapest form of
+etc. Because Radio Broadcasting is the cheapest form of

 mass communication it lends itself to 'grass roots' use by communities